aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 ## Processing

-This part might be less stressful than taking the pictures from intensity perspecive, but it lasts longer.
+This part might be less stressful than taking the pictures from intensity perspective, but it lasts longer.
 Depending on you luck, skill and perfectionism it can take anywhere from 3 to 9 hours of work to complete.

-Before you start, howerver, you should first request things that you will need for other people.
+Before you start, however, you should first request things that you will need for other people.
 This *can* even be done before taking the actual group photo, but usually I forget.
 To finish the photo you will need three things:

 * good quality vector graphics of the current Debconf logo